nydiamedina/consumer-complaints-etl/README.md

 - **Tests Implementation**:
   Use `pytest` to implement tests that verify all functionalities, such as data download, data ingestion, and data upsert processes, ensuring the application works as expected.
-- **Application Containerization**:
-  Containerize the application using Docker to encapsulate the environment and dependencies, ensuring consistent execution in any Docker-supported system.
-This simplifies deployment and scaling across development, testing, and production environments.
 - **Flexible Data Extraction**:
   Implement a Factory design pattern for data extraction functions, making it easy to add new types of data sources as modular components that can be tested and maintained separately as business requirements evolve.
 - **Robust Data Validation**:
   Integrate a library like `great_expectations` to define and enforce data quality checks, creating a validation layer that catches anomalies and inconsistencies in the data early in the pipeline.
+- **Enhanced Error Handling**:
+  Add more detailed error codes and messages in the API responses to follow backend standards, providing clearer information to users about the nature of errors and how to resolve them.